jibsen/pngwolf/README.md

-Regardless of the performance deficiency `pngwolf` is well-suited as a research tool to come up with better heuristics for filter selection, or to extend the genetic algorithm approach to other aspects of PNG op- timization (the main thing being considered is re-arranging the entries in color palettes so the image data compresses better).
+Regardless of the performance deficiency `pngwolf` is well-suited as a research tool to come up with better heuristics for filter selection, or to extend the genetic algorithm approach to other aspects of PNG optimization (the main thing being considered is re-arranging the entries in color palettes so the image data compresses better).
 The tool logs extensive information in a YAML-based machine-readable format while it attempts to optimize images which should aid in that.

 It also addresses two (other) user-interface issues I had in using the other tools, namely it allows you to make it stop trying to find better